neurobooth/neurobooth-os/README.rst

 Setup
 -----
+As described below, Neurobooth is designed to run on multiple Windows server machines.
+To do this, it requires that you setup your servers to communicate via WMI.
+Please see the documentation (https://github.com/neurobooth/neurobooth-os/blob/master/docs/enable_WMI_instuctions.txt), which explains how to configure WMI for more information.

-It requires a postgreSQL database running on a server.
+Neurobooth requires a postgreSQL database running on a server.
 Connection is established with the function `neurobooth_os.iout.metadator.get_conn()`.
 Currently, as specified in `~/.neurobooth_os_secrets` the local IP is 192.168.100.1, and remotely it connects to `neurodoor.nmr.mgh.harvard.edu` using the private key in '~/.ssh/id_rsa'.